seanbutler/3DWebTechCourse/_assignments/01-AssignmentSpecification.markdown

 layout: worksheet
 title:  "Assignment Specification"
 date:   2017-09-13 23:46:24 +0100
-desc:   "We need a game like Race the Sun, but on the web, and fast"
+desc:   "We need a game like Race the Sun, but on the web, and fast!"
 ---

 ## Module Details